Multicellularity, Development, and Reproduction

 When organisms reproduce asexually, the offspring is an exact genetic copy of the parent.
 Asexual reproduction has a number of advantages over sexual reproduction including relative speed and low energy cost compared to finding and courting (attracting) a mate.
 There are a number of ways that some eukaryotic species reproduce asexually, including:

-• Mitosis: splitting into two (usually equal) halves (like binary fission, but with a nucleus; binary fission occurs in prokaryotes, while mitosis occurs in eukaryotes).
+• Mitosis: splitting into two (usually equal) halves (similar to binary fission, but a different process involving a nucleus; binary fission occurs in prokaryotes, while mitosis occurs in eukaryotes).
 All eukaryotes use mitosis, either to produce a new organism, or to produce new cells within a multicellular organism.

 • Multiple fission: splitting into more than 2 cells.
 Some fungi and some microbial eukaryotes reproduce through multiple fission.